xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 I found the nav graph extremely useful, with two key advantages:
 - You can see the whole app flow represented as a navigation graph.
 It's useful not only for you but especially for new colleagues joining your project.
-- The ability to define nested graphs, so that you can have big epics represented in nested graphs.
+- The ability to define nested graphs, so that you can include an epic into a graph without increasing its size or nodes significantly.
 The login is a common example: suppose that the login epic contains a login screen, a register screen and a terms and conditions screen.
 If you add all of these screens to your main graph, it'll make it grow too fast -risking its future maintainability- so I recommend including a login subgraph instead.
 Using this approach I found some advantages: the main graph is easier to understand and you can also re-utilize a given flow in multiple places in the app.